polkadot-js/polkadot-js.github.io/index.md

 ## {.welcome}

-This is an in-progress effort to provide a collection of tools, utilities and libraries for interacting with the [Polkadot network](https://polkadot.network) from JavaScript.
+This is an effort to provide a collection of tools, utilities and libraries for interacting with the [Polkadot network](https://polkadot.network) from JavaScript.
 All code is made available on [Github](https://github.com/polkadot-js/) with a [permissive ISC license](https://en.wikipedia.org/wiki/ISC_license).

 While there is a slant towards developer tools, providing libraries to allow others to build tools on top of, a collection of applications are made available that allows for interaction with the network from a pure user perspective.

+This is not an official sponsored project, rather it is a community effort to trial tooling while the network is being developed.

 <!--